 The Port of Oakland oversees the Oakland seaport and Oakland International Airport.
-The port's jurisdiction includes 20 miles of waterfront from the Bay Bridge through Oakland International Airport.
-The Oakland seaport is the fifth busiest container port in the U.S.; Oakland International Airport is the second largest San Francisco Bay Area airport offering over 300 daily passenger and cargo flights; and the port's real estate includes commercial developments such as Jack London Square and hundreds of acres of public parks and conservation areas.
-Together, through port operations and those of its tenants and users, the port supports more than 73,000 jobs in the region and nearly 827,000 jobs across the United States.
+The Port's jurisdiction includes 20 miles of waterfront from the Bay Bridge through Oakland International Airport.
+The Oakland seaport is the fifth busiest container port in the U.S.; Oakland International Airport is the second largest San Francisco Bay Area airport offering over 300 daily passenger and cargo flights; and the Port's real estate includes commercial developments such as Jack London Square and hundreds of acres of public parks and conservation areas.
+Together, through Port operations and those of its tenants and users, the Port supports more than 73,000 jobs in the region and nearly 827,000 jobs across the United States.
+The Port of Oakland was established in 1927 and is an independent department of the City of Oakland.